 Crock Pot Creamed Corn Recipe

-This recipe not only saves you space in the oven on Thanksgiving but it uses items that are probably already in your freezer!
+This recipe saves you space in the oven on Thanksgiving and uses items probably already in your freezer!

-We don't have to worry about the cost of fresh out of season produce, you don't have to worry about opening the crisper drawer and finding your fruits and veggies spoiled before you had the chance to eat them.
+We don't have to worry about the cost of fresh out-of-season produce or about opening the crisper drawer and finding our fruits and veggies spoiled before we can eat them.

-This Crock Pot Creamed Corn Recipe was a super simple recipe to prepare thanks to our stocked freezer.
-I grabbed frozen corn, butter, and cream cheese and the recipe was pretty much-taken care of.
+This Crock Pot Creamed Corn Recipe was simple, thanks to our stocked freezer.
+I grabbed frozen corn, butter, and cream cheese, and we could dive into cooking.

-This recipe is perfect for a quick and easy side dish that your family will love!
+This recipe is perfect for a quick, easy side dish your family will love!
 Perfect for Thanksgiving dinner or Christmas Dinner.

 You can easily double or triple this recipe depending on how big of a feast you are serving.